 As the world turns an eye toward sustainability, construction must follow suit.
-But what is sustainable construction, and how does one transition into a more sustainable method of development?
+But what is sustainable construction and how does one transition into a more sustainable method of development?

-What is Sustainable Construction?
+What Is Sustainable Construction?

 Sustainable construction is the practice of creating a healthy environment that’s based on ecological principles.
-According to Professor Charles J. Kibert, sustainable construction focuses on six principles: “conserve, reuse, recycle/renew, protect nature, create non-toxic and high quality.”
+According to Professor Charles J. Kibert, sustainable construction focuses on six principles: “conserve, reuse, recycle/renew, protect nature, create nontoxic and high quality.”

-The goal is to reduce the industry’s impact on the environment by utilizing sustainable development practices, employing energy efficiency, and taking advantage of green technology.
+The goal is to reduce the industry’s impact on the environment by utilizing sustainable development practices, employing energy efficiency and taking advantage of green technology.

 These materials have the added benefit of protecting the environment by reducing the carbon footprint of the buildings that use these materials.
 They promote a cleaner Earth and a future of sustainability while also being aesthetically appealing and much more efficient.